-Explain that failure to provide an SSN will disqualify the person without the SSN.
-Allow the SSN applicant to participate on a month by month basis, while awaiting receipt of the SSN.
-He or she must provide the SSN or proof of application within 30 days of the FoodShare application.
+IM workers must explain that failure to provide an SSN will disqualify the person without the SSN.
+Allow the SSN applicant to participate on a month-by-month basis, while awaiting receipt of the SSN.
+They must provide the SSN or proof of application within 30 days of the FoodShare application.
+Proof of an SSN application can be documentation, such as a letter from SSA, or collateral contact with the individual that assisted with the SSN application, such as a resettlement agency representative.